This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 - 1 cup pumpkin puree not pumpkin pie filling

-- 1-2 tablespoons milk plus more for brushing on top
+- 1 tablespoon whole milk plus more as needed, and more for brushing on top

 - 6 tablespoons canned pumpkin puree not pumpkin pie filling